 Over the course of six months, Plenty used Meridian to create the Island Spirit Fund, a nonprofit entity designed to support disaster relief efforts in the U.S. Virgin Island and across the United States, helping rebuild and renew communities impacted by storms of all kinds.
 Working in conjunction with the Cruzan team and their outstanding agency partners, we helped craft the structure, strategy, messages, and campaigns to build the effort, including creating a blended model of funding made of for-profit commitments and non-profit donations.

-In little over a year, the Island Spirit Fund has already raised over $2M to support direct relief on the ground in St. Croix, at far less of an overhead cost compared to deploying funding through large existing entities.
+In little over two years, the Island Spirit Fund has already raised over $3M to support direct relief on the ground in St. Croix, at far less of an overhead cost compared to deploying funding through large existing entities.
 And starting this fall, the language that began as words on flip charts in HeartSpace will literally be emblazoned on every bottle of Cruzan.
 How cool is that?
 Learn more at https://www.cruzanrum.com/island-spirit-fund.

 Meridian and the focus from our session last year is still paying big dividends!"